LubinKerhuel/hugo/content/docs/invertedpendulum.md

 src="/img/pendulum_top.png"
 link="/img/pendulum_top.png"
 width="80%"
-title="head on top of the inverted pendulum" caption="A prototyping board support a Microstick II board with the *dsPIC 33EP128MC202*.
+title="Microcontroller and sensor on top of the inverted pendulum" caption="A prototyping board support a Microstick II board with the *dsPIC 33EP128MC202*.
 A sensor board from drotek endowing the *ICM-20608* inertial sensor is screwed on the base board." numbered="true"
 >}}